sagemath/trac_to_gh/Issue 8281.md

 TypeError: unsupported operand parent(s) for '*': 'Cyclotomic Field of order 1 and degree 1' and 'Finite Field of size 5'
 ```

-I'm putting this in modular forms, but the underlying issue is likely a more general coercion problem.

-I'm ccing Craig because I seem to remember that he fixed something like this before :).

 Issue created by migration from https://trac.sagemath.org/ticket/8281